mejrima23/Automation_tests_for_Experfy_page/README.md

 This is my Cucumber Project which contains automated login tests on the Experfy page.
-There are 3 tests in the features file: login_client, login_expert and invalid_login.
+There are 3 tests in the "CucumberFirstProject/features" folder: login_client, login_expert and invalid_login.
 Each of them has a corresponding step_definitions.

 **LOGIN_CLIENT**